Columbus, GA DUI Attorney

 A Georgia driver has the right to “refuse” and not allow the officer to administer tests of the driver’s breath, blood or urine.
 However, the “refusal” can have a significant adverse impact on the administrative license suspension case as well as the criminal DUI case.

 Oftentimes, the “refusal” will be admitted into evidence in the trial of the DUI case.
-The key is whether the officer properly administered the implied consent warning and whether there are any legal challenges that will cause the trial judge to exclude the results of the test or the “refusal” from evidence in the trial.
+One key is whether the officer properly administered the implied consent warning and whether there are any legal challenges that will cause the trial judge to exclude the results of the test or the “refusal” from evidence in the trial.
+The other issue revolves around recent Georgia case law which protects your right against self-incrimination under the Georgia Constitution and thus protects your right to refuse to provide a breath sample.
+In such cases, the refusal to provide the breath sample should not be admitted into evidence at your DUI trial.

 What is Georgia’s Implied Consent Law?

 Like all states, Georgia has an implied consent law, which means that by driving you are implying that you will consent to a chemical test if an officer requests it.
-Refusing is illegal, but may be still be in your best interests if you are arrested for a DUI.
+Refusing to submit to a chemical test when requested may be problematic for your driver’s license but may still be in your best interests if you are arrested for a DUI.

 Current Georgia case law provides one exception: when there is a traffic accident resulting in a serious injury and there is probable cause to arrest the driver for DUI, the officer does not need to physically arrest you before reading the Implied Consent Advisement.